Discover the truth about home security systems: Do they truly deter crime? Unveiling insights from experts and criminals.

 Video doorbells are one of the most popular security tools around.
 A doorbell camera replaces your original doorbell and lets you record live video of visitors to your home.
 The camera is activated whenever it senses motion on your property or when someone rings your doorbell.

 You’ll receive motion alerts on your smartphone that someone is at your door whenever your camera is activated.
-You can then see footage of your visitor and even talk to them using the camera’s two-way talk function.
-The camera captures a recording of the visitor and stores it so you can view it later if you aren’t around to answer the door.
+You can then see footage of your visitor and can talk to them using the camera’s two-way talk function.
+The camera captures a recording of the visitor and stores it, so you can view it later if you aren’t around to answer the door.

 The majority of video doorbells need to be wired into your doorbell’s existing circuit for power, but a few models use regular or rechargeable battery power.
 Installation for battery-powered video doorbells is much easier to DIY than installation for wired ones.
 For wired doorbell cameras, you may need to consider professional installation.